Sean Davis (footballer, born 1979): Fulham

 Born in Clapham, London, Davis attended Ernest Bevin College in Tooting.

 Davis is a product of the Fulham youth system.
-He is one of the few players in the world to have played at all four professional levels of football in England with the same club and is also the only Fulham player to achieve this.
+He is one of the few players to have played at all four professional levels of football in England with the same club and is also the only Fulham player to achieve this.

 He made his first-team debut for Fulham aged just 17 years and 25 days in 1996.
 Davis progressed under managers Keegan, Jean Tigana and later Chris Coleman.
 At the end of the 2002–03 season, Davis was named as the Player of the Season.

 He attracted interest from Everton and Middlesbrough during that season, more so after he had handed in a transfer request citing his "ambition to further his career".
 However, Fulham were reluctant to sell Davis until they had found a suitable replacement.
 A transfer to either Everton or Middlesbrough never occurred as Davis was injured during the summer and unable to pass a medical to switch clubs, so this kept him at Fulham for the 2003–04 season.
 Davis sustained a knee injury in a pre-season friendly match against ASK Voitsberg As a result of his sustained injury, his proposed move to Everton was broken down.

 After a month out injured, Davis made his return in the reserve match against Watford on 8 October 2003.
-A month later, Davis had withdraw his transfer request, as he began dedicating to Fulham by starting a negotiations to sign a new contract.
-In an exclusive interview with the club, Davis says his attempted move in the summer transfer window resulted fans was questioning his commitment with Fulham.
-During his club career at Fulham, Davis is the only player in the Club's history to have represented Fulham in all four divisions.
+A month later, Davis withdrew his transfer request, as he dedicated to Fulham by starting negotiations to sign a new contract.
+In an exclusive interview with the club, Davis says his attempted move in the summer transfer window resulted in fans questioning his commitment to Fulham.
+Davis is the only player in the Club's history to have represented Fulham in all four divisions.

 Tottenham Hotspur

-After this, he signed for Tottenham Hotspur prior to the 2004–05 season.
+Davis signed for Tottenham Hotspur prior to the 2004–05 season.
 After starting early season games, injuries restricted his appearances.